lilf4p/aif-project/README.md

 the following fields:

 - `image_path` : path to input image
+- `output` : path where to save the image
 - `num_lines` : number of lines that the algorithm will use
 - `max_generations` : number of iterations
 - `num_population` : number of infdividuals in population